 Before installing:

-• Clean the pipe surface thoroughly
+Clean the pipe surface thoroughly if there is paint, dirt, or debris

 Need help finding the right spot?
 Just send us a photo of your pipe — we’re happy to recommend the best placement!